mrphilroth/mrphilroth.github.com/_posts/2013-06-13-how-i-learned-to-stop-worrying-and-love-rotten-tomatoes.md

 favors the more influential reviewers.

-To me, when Rotten Tomatoes reduces each review to either positive or they are discarding a lot of information.
+To me, when Rotten Tomatoes reduces each review to either positive or negative they are discarding a lot of information.
 Metacritic is taking a more scientific approach that uses all the information that's available to them.

 So, how do the results of those two approaches compare?
 Well, I took a
 look: